GeorgeMichalakis/PySnake/README.md

     #move(): moving the snake, if the head is at the same position with the food, dont delete the last segment, otherise please do.
 Return the appropriate boolean
     #gameOver(): check if I exceed the borders, if I hitted my own body or the AI's

-# Purpose: The food entity
+# About: The food entity
 ## Instance variables:
     #self.x=x coordinate (random number following the appropriate positions)
     #self.y= y coordinate (random number following the appropriate positions)